22carlo22/MyRemote/README.md

 - Hardware: Built using standard, over-the-counter components.
 See [hardware guide](./firmware/README.md/#Requirements) for a full list of parts.

 # Getting Started
-1. Assemble the hardware and upload the firmware using the [harwdware guide](./firmware/README.md).
+1. Assemble the hardware and upload the firmware using the [hardware guide](./firmware/README.md).
 2. After verifying the hardware, install the Android application following the  [app guide](./app/README.md).

 # Community & Support